developer-note/developer-note.github.io/docs/java/designprinciples/index.md

 ### Refactoring

 - we can use inheritance to apply this principle but introduces tight coupling (Parent child relation)
-- better approach would be to use Strategy Pattern, where we create an interface and implement in both classes (same methods are present but less coupling), the use a Factory to create the instances for different types
+- better approach would be to use Strategy Pattern, where we create an interface and implement in both classes (same methods are present but less coupling), then use a Factory to create the instances for different types

 ### Public APIs